Taylor Dayne: Success

-Later singing and acting career
+Later career

 As an actress, Dayne appeared in the 1997 sci-fi television series Nightman as Carla Day.
 She has had roles in independent films such as Fool's Paradise (1997), Stag (also in 1997) and Jesus the Driver (2004), as well as the Warren Beatty-produced 1994 remake of Love Affair.
-Dayne also had a recurring role on the Showtime series Rude Awakening.Dayne has performed alongside Marc Bonilla and Dragonchoir.
+Dayne also had a recurring role on the Showtime series Rude Awakening.
+Dayne has performed alongside Marc Bonilla and Dragonchoir.
 She performed on Broadway in Elton John's Aida in 2001.
 In 2005, Dayne was featured in the VH1 series Remaking, which featured her close friends Leah Remini and Michelle Reid.
 The series documents Dayne's return to music after taking time off to have a family (she has twins via a surrogate mother), and premiered her newest song, "Right Now", a result of her collaboration with Rodney Jerkins.

 On December 11, 2007, Dayne released the first single, "Beautiful", from her studio album Satisfied.
 The song was written by Dayne and Hitesh Ceon of production team 3Elementz.
 Dayne promoted it on many radio stations, including New York's WKTU.
 "Beautiful" went to No. 1 on the Billboard Dance Charts.
 She also appeared on The Today Show, Chelsea Lately, Wake Up With Whoopi and VH1.
 The music video for the single and the Satisfied album cover were shot by Tony Duran, who has also shot album covers for Justin Timberlake and Jennifer Lopez.
 Dayne released her fifth album, Satisfied, in February 2008—her first recording studio album in nearly a decade.
-The album includes both new material and recreations of some of her favorite contemporary songs.

 In 2008, Dayne performed at the Paralympic Games in Beijing, China.